Defamation, Privacy, Media & Reputation Management

 Our team have experience in representing the interests of companies against national newspapers and the mainstream media, in a wide range of defamation claims.
 In addition to claims for damages, we can also assist in securing corrections, apologies, and undertakings not to repeat the statements.

-For more information about any of the above, please email or call Blacks Solicitors’ Commercial Dispute Resolution team today on 0113 207 0000.
+For more information about how we can help you with defamation, cyber-squatting, privacy, or malicious falsehood, please email or call Blacks Solicitors’ Commercial Dispute Resolution team today on 0113 207 0000.